David M. Solomon: Goldman Sachs

-On March 12, 2018 Goldman announced that Schwartz, the company's co-chief operating officer and president would be resigning, leaving Solomon as the second-in-command.
+On March 12, 2018, Goldman announced that Schwartz, the company's co-chief operating officer and president, would be resigning, leaving Solomon as the second-in-command.
 Hours after the announcement, media outlets–both domestic and international–informally designated Solomon as Lloyd Blankfein's sole heir apparent.
-At a board meeting on February 21, 2018 Blankfein expressed an interest and preference for Solomon to succeed him.
+At a board meeting on February 21, 2018, Blankfein expressed an interest and preference for Solomon to succeed him.
 Solomon has repeatedly advocated for a reformation of Goldman's company culture.
 He expressed an interest in lowering the maximum hours worked during normal business days from somewhere near 90 hours a week, to somewhere near 70 to 75 hours a week, when not actively engaged in closing a deal.
 Prior to assuming the company's presidency, he tracked the hours worked by his subordinates and frequently stepped in to send employees home.
 Solomon took office as the chief executive officer (CEO) of the firm on October 1, 2018.

-In 2021, Goldman Sachs announced it would be slashing Solomon's pay in 2020 by 36% for the bank's admission due to the 1MDB scandal, causing Goldman to pay nearly $3 billion in October 2020 to government officials in four countries to close an investigation into the work the bank performed for 1MDB.
+In 2021, Goldman Sachs announced it would be slashing Solomon's 2020 pay by 39.6% for the bank's role in the 1MDB scandal, causing Goldman to pay nearly $3.2 billion in October 2020 to government officials in four countries to close an investigation into the work the bank performed for 1MDB.
 Solomon received a $27.5 million compensation package in 2019 and was given a $17.5 million package for 2020.

-Solomon is scheduled to speak at the November 2022 Global Financial Leaders' Investment Summit, with the Hong Kong Democracy Council claiming that his presence, along with other financial executives, legitimizes the Hong Kong government's whitewashing of the erosion of freedoms in the city.
+Solomon spoke at the November 2022 Global Financial Leaders' Investment Summit, with the Hong Kong Democracy Council claiming that his presence, along with other financial executives, legitimized the Hong Kong government's whitewashing of the erosion of freedoms in the city.
 Several members of Congress also warned that US financial executives should not attend the Summit, saying "Their presence only serves to legitimise the swift dismantling of Hong Kong's autonomy, free press and the rule of law by Hong Kong authorities acting along with the Chinese Communist Party."

+Solomon is a member of The Business Council in Washington, D.C.

 Music

-Solomon performs regularly as a disc jockey under the name "David Solomon" producing a variety of electronic dance music (EDM).
-He has performed at nightclubs and music festivals around New York, Miami, and the Bahamas.
+Solomon performs regularly as a disc jockey under the name "DJ D-Sol," producing a variety of electronic dance music (EDM).
+He has performed at nightclubs and music festivals around New York, Miami and the Bahamas.
 Solomon maintains the Instagram account "@davidsolomonmusic" to catalogue his projects as a music producer.
-In June 2018, he released a cover of the Fleetwood Mac song, "Don't Stop".
+In June 2018, he released a cover of the Fleetwood Mac song, "Don't Stop."
 The song was originally played on Sirius XM's BPM: Electronic Dance Music Hits the previous January.
-"Don't Stop" was listed in Spotify's 263,361-follower playlist "Happy Summer Beats".
-His Spotify profile has 550,000 monthly listeners with his debut single garnering 8 million listens.
-Shortly after his debut release Solomon opened a SoundCloud account where he posts extended musical sets and concert performances.
+"Don't Stop" was listed in Spotify's 263,361-follower playlist "Happy Summer Beats."
+His Spotify profile has 550,000 monthly listeners, with his debut single garnering 8 million listens.
+Shortly after his debut release, Solomon opened a SoundCloud account where he posts extended musical sets and concert performances.
 His most recent release, "Someone Like You" peaked at #4 on the Billboard Dance Club Chart in November 2020.